Registration, Course Schedule, & Tuition

 - Washington, DC 20057

-We’ve published a short video on how to complete mandatory immunization and health insurance information in MyAccess.
-Students who do not submit their immunization form or waiver by the due date will incur a $100 fee.
+We’ve published a short video on how to complete the mandatory immunization form in MyAccess.
+Students who do not submit their immunization form by the due date will incur a $100 fee.

 Immunization Requirement/Tuberculosis (TB) Screening Questionnaire

-Students must use either the Chrome or Firefox internet browser to successfully complete the immunization and health insurance waiver process.
+Students must use either the Chrome or Firefox internet browser to successfully complete the immunization process.

 - Have your Georgetown NetID and password handy and visit https://georgetown.studenthealthportal.com/.